PradHolla/PradHolla/README.md

-- 👋 Hi, I’m @PradHolla
+- 👋 Hi, I’m Pradhyumna N Holla!
 - 👀 I’m interested in Python, Data Science, Machine Learning etc.
 - 🌱 I’m currently learning API Development, Serverless Technologies.
 - 💞️ I’m looking to collaborate on ML.
-- 📫 How to reach me ...

 <!---
 PradHolla/PradHolla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.